2025-2026 St. George Campus Course Descriptions

 Note: If the courses listed below are in conflict with the Arts & Science timetable, the information on the timetable takes priority.
 Additional information on some courses (i.e., Special Topics) are available on this page.
-All courses are planned for in-person delivery unless otherwise stated.
+Information and offerings are subject to change.

 RLG100H1 World Religions